codebank-jo/architechural/sdlc/TddVsBdd.md

 # 🧪 Test-Driven Development (TDD) in C#

-## 🔍 What is TDD?
-TDD is a development technique where you:
+TDD is a development technique with a short feedback loop:

-1. Write a test for a new feature
+1. Write a test for a new behavior.
-2. Run the test (it fails)
+2. Run the test (it fails).
-3. Write the minimal code to pass the test
+3. Write the minimal code to make the test pass.
-4. Refactor the code
+4. Refactor.
-5. Repeat
+5. Repeat.

-## ✅ Why use TDD?
+## Why use TDD
-- Ensures code correctness
+- Ensures correctness via executable tests.
-- Drives clean architecture
-- Reduces regression bugs
-- Encourages modular design
+- Encourages modular, testable design.
+- Reduces regressions and supports refactoring.

-## 🧑‍💻 TDD Example in C# (using xUnit)
+## Example (xUnit)

-### Step 1: Write a failing test
+Step 1 — failing test:
 ```csharp
 // CalculatorTests.cs
 using Xunit;